texmv/academic-kickstart/content/home/about.md

 Thomas M. Vozar is a PhD candidate in English at the University of Exeter associated with the Centre for Early Modern Studies and funded by an Exeter International Excellence Scholarship for Postgraduate Research.

-His dissertation research is concerned with Milton and the classical traditions of the sublime.
+His dissertation, *Milton and the Idea of the Sublime in the Seventeenth Century*, gives new life to the commonplace of Milton's sublimity by exposing the existence of the idea of the sublime in seventeenth-century intellectual history.
 Download his full CV [here](pdf/CV.pdf).